Ask BOM: how do rainbows form?

 Rainbows are optical phenomena that occur when sunlight and rain combine in a specific way.

-When white sunlight enters a raindrop, it changes direction (refracts) at the boundary of the raindrop.
-As different wavelengths within the sunlight refract at slightly different angles, the colours spread out and separate.
+When white sunlight (or moonlight) enters a raindrop, it changes direction (refracts) at the boundary of the raindrop.
+As different wavelengths within the white light refract at slightly different angles, the colours spread out and separate.
 Some of the light bounces off the back of the raindrop (reflection) and as this light comes back out of the raindrop it refracts again, spreading the colours out further.

 When an observer looks away from the sun and towards rain, there is an arc of the sky in which the angle between the sun, raindrops and the observer is 42°.
 The observer will see just the red light reflected from raindrops in that arc.
 From raindrops a little lower in the sky, where the angle is 41°, you see just green light reflected; and from drops lower again (40°) you see violet light reflected.

 Depending on how high the sun is, you might see a shallow arc or closer to a full semicircle; but as the angle between the sun, the raindrops and the observer is always the same (42°) the diameter/curvature of the arc will always be the same—however near or far the raindrops are to the observer.
 The reason some rainbows seem wider than others is that your brain compares the arc to other objects in view and makes an assumption about how far away the rainbow is.
 For example, if you see a rainbow over mountains you might get the impression it's a kilometer or more across, but if you see a rainbow in a sprinkler spray it would only seem a meter across.
 If you saw both at once, though, you'd see they have the same diameter.

 What are the best conditions to see a rainbow?